Springfield College: Athletics

 Springfield College is known as the "Birthplace of Basketball" because basketball was created at the college by alumnus and faculty member James Naismith under the founding head of the Physical Education department Luther Gulick Jr. in 1891.
 Gulick is in the Naismith Memorial Basketball Hall of Fame, which is named for Naismith and located in Springfield to honor the location of its invention.

 Alumnus William G. Morgan invented the game of volleyball.

 Stagg Field serves as the institution's main athletic field; it was named after former coach, Amos Alonzo Stagg who briefly coached Springfield and went on to play a pivotal role in the development of modern football.

-On October 19, 2017, Springfield College unveiled a one-of-a-kind intercollegiate and adaptive baseball field that resulted from a partnership between Springfield College and the Cal Ripken, Sr. Foundation.
-On that day, Major League Baseball Hall of Famer Cal Ripken, Jr. joined Springfield College President Mary-Beth Cooper for a ribbon-cutting ceremony on the new field.
+On October 19, 2017, Springfield College unveiled a one-of-a-kind intercollegiate and adaptive baseball field that resulted from a partnership between Springfield College and the Cal Ripken Sr. Foundation.
+On that day, Major League Baseball Hall of Famer Cal Ripken Jr. joined Springfield College President Mary-Beth Cooper for a ribbon-cutting ceremony on the new field.
 The name of the baseball field was changed from Berry-Allen Field to the Archie Allen Field.

 The Springfield softball team appeared in one Women's College World Series in 1977.

 The Springfield College women's gymnastics team won the first intercollegiate national championship in 1969 and three of the first four (1971 and 1972).

 In 1940, Springfield was one of eight teams to make the 1940 NCAA basketball tournament, losing to eventual champion Indiana 48–24 in the regional semifinals held at Butler Fieldhouse in Indianapolis, Indiana.

 In 2006 and 2007, the institution hosted the NCAA Division III Women's Basketball Final Four.

 The men's volleyball team has six non-NCAA national titles in the now-defunct Molten Invitational championship, an event for NCAA Division III schools that ran from 1997 through 2011, and also won the first three NCAA Division III Men's Volleyball Championships in 2012 through 2014.
 All nine championships were won under Head Coach Charlie Sullivan.
-The Pride followed up with two more national championships in 2016 through 2018.
+The Pride followed up with 4 more national championships appearances in 2015 through 2018.
+Winning 2 more titles in 2017 and 2018.
 Ten of the 11 championships were won under Head Coach Charlie Sullivan.
+The team would become national runners up in 2022 and 2025.
+In the 2026 season, Springfield defeated Carthage for their 6th national championship.